 IP TAKE: Waterloo prioritizes UK-based organizations.
 Those based beyond the UK must provide the name or names of a person or persons that can provide the foundation with references regarding their work.

 PROFILE: Heather and David Stevens founded the U.K.-based Waterloo Foundation in 2007 with a gift of Admiral Insurance shares valued at £99 million at the time.
 The Stevens’s were part of a small group who launched Admiral in 1993.
 The foundation is “[m]ost interested in projects that help globally, with a particular focus on the disparity of opportunities, wealth and unsustainable use of the world’s natural resources.”
-Grantmaking programs include World Development, Environment, Child Development, and Wales.
+Grantmaking programs include global development, environment, child development, and Wales.

 Waterloo’s Environment program seeks organizations that address widespread environmental damage.
 In the marine conservation space, the foundation seeks organizations combating declining fish stocks in developing countries, international and regional marine policy, sustainable fishing practices and eradicating illegal and unrelated fishing.
 Past marine conservation grantees include Blue Ventures, which received support for its work with coastal communities in Madagascar and Belize; and Oceana, which received a grant for its in ocean conservation, protecting marine ecosystems, and protecting endangered marine species.